-On Friday 4 May the first pre-ouverture takes place at Houtkerque, a lovely village in French Flanders.
-The local authorities of Boëseghem do their utmost to create an extraordinary successful event.
+On Friday 4 May the first pre-ouverture takes place at Houtkerque, a lovely village in French Flanders, close to Wtaou.
+The local authorities, the Organ Society and the parish do their utmost to create an extraordinary successful event.

 On Saturday 5 May the Abbey Choir at Grimbergen, founded in 1968, wants to pay special attention to its golden Jubilee with a special edition of the Festival in its own abbey church and basilica.

 On Sunday afternoon 6 May the Festival operates at Koksijde with a double programme, gregorian and organ, making use of the newly restored organ.
 Here we can rely on co-operation with the municipal authorities and the Friends of the Organ of Koksijde.

 On Monday 7 May a concert will take place at Antwerp Cathedral in co-operation with the Association Antwerp Cathedral Concerts, the ensemble Cantabo and the Antwerp authorities.

 On Tuesday night 8 May a concert will be staged at Saint Michael’s Cathedral in Brussels with co-operation of “ l’Académie de chant grégorien”, Davidsfonds Section of Brussels and “Cultuur en Toerisme St Michiels en St Goedelekathedraal”.
 Here an active partnership is envisaged with the Brussels cultural network and with delegations from the countries of the choirs operating during the Festival.